kavindra-dev/kavindra-dev/README.md

 # 💫 About Me:
 Experienced web and app developer with a track record of successfully leading multiple projects.
 Proficient<br>in implementing MVVM structure using Java, Kotlin.
-Along with exposure to React Native, and ReactJS .<br>Specializes in crafting scalable, efficient, and clean code that influences architecture decisions for project<br>success
+Along with exposure to React Native, and ReactJS .
+Specializes in crafting scalable, efficient, and clean code that influences architecture decisions for project success.

 ## 🌐 Socials: